 Visual tools like flip charts and sticky notes are an excellent way to facilitate collaboration and get ideas flowing and participants building on each other’s ideas.
 The great thing about sticky notes is that you can move them around, change the order they are arranged in and cluster related ideas.

 Creating large scale visual touchpoints such as mind maps or a visual representation of a project plan or strategy implementation gives everyone a sense of creating something together.
 It also adds visual and kinaesthetic elements which helps people engage and learn.

 Using online tools to share the task of note-taking and to share documents, images and information also enhances collaboration.
 The great thing about online tools is that you can use them to start collaborating before the meeting and keep the momentum going afterwards too.

 FirstAgenda’s digital meeting solution makes meetings more collaborative.
 FirstAgenda stores all of your documents and meeting materials in one easy-to-access place.
-Before, during and after the meeting you can collaborate on documents, upload images, share notes and send messages to other participants.
-FirstAgenda is used by more than 30,000 professionals in both the private and public sectors.
+Try it for free today.